npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ## <a id="git-setup"></a>GitHub and git setup
 SSH keys and repository set up (create a directory and repository)
 ## Visual Studio Code Download
-How to download VSC, what extensions to download (python, jupyter, remote ssh, pylance if it doesn't come with python)
+How to download VSC, what extensions to download (Python, Jupyter, remote SSH, PyLance if it doesn't come with Python)
 ## Python and Pip download
-Should use ENGR to just module load, but link to python download documentation
+Should use ENGR to just module load, but link to the Python download documentation
 ## venv setup and usage
-Setup a venv, source it, pip install something with venv sourced, deactivate, show that dependency is only available when venv is sourced
+Set up a venv, source it, Pip install something with venv sourced, deactivate, and show that the dependency is only available after sourcing the venv

 TODO(npragin): Make sure there are verification steps throughout for students to ensure they've done things correctly